-This Section has been changed to the effect that no member of the company's board of directors should be a member of its nomination committee.
-An addition has been made to the commentary text to state that the nomination committee should hold individual discussions with each member of the board of directors.
+This Section has been changed to the effect that no member of the company's board of directors The Recommendation specifies that reasons should be a member of its nomination committee.
+An addition has been made to the commentary text to state that the nomination committee should hold individual discussions with each member of the board of directors, given for all decisions to deviate from the shareholders' pre-emptive right.

-Section 9'The Work of the board of directors'
+Section 9 'The Work of the board of directors'